 WASH IT DOWN IN ADELAIDE'S BOOMING BAR SCENE

-What's good food without great drink to match?
-Finish your night off with a glass of South Australian wine, craft beer, cider or spirits in one of Adelaide's best bars.
-Take your pick from Clever Little Tailor, La Rambla, Proof, Pink Moon Saloon and so much more.
-See our our top 10 list of bars in Adelaide and get sipping!
+What's a meal without a decadent dessert and great drink to match?
+Finish your night off with a sweet treat at one of Adelaide’s best dessert bars, then wash it down with a glass of South Australian wine, craft beer, cider or spirits with our top 10 list of bars in Adelaide.